kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # The name to give the files artifact that will be produced.
     # MANDATORY
-    name = "my-favorite-artifact-id",
+    name = "my-favorite-artifact-name",
 )
 ```

-The return value is a [future reference][future-references-reference] to the ID of the [files artifact][files-artifacts-reference] that was generated, which can be used with the `files` property of the service config of the `add_service` command.
+The return value is a [future reference][future-references-reference] to the name of the [files artifact][files-artifacts-reference] that was generated, which can be used with the `files` property of the service config of the `add_service` command.

 ### update_service